Amit-IITM/tds_book/week_1.md

 	- Shapefiles. ( geographic data ). very structured
 - Semi Structured
 	- Json file, which have fields and values, but it's not necessary that they have some logic.
 	- PDF file and document files.
-		- these tables contain different kind of information but it's structure may be complex. it may not entirely tabular format.
+These tables contain different kind of information but it's structure may be complex. it may not entirely tabular format.
 	- Wikipedia page is also an example of Semi-structured dataset.
 A wiki page contains text and images and table. tables are structured but text part is not structured.
 	- another example is Emails and messages. on surface email looks like just a written text but on software level it have structure. structure about sender, receiver, ip address etc. but written text have no structure.
 	-  Container format, Zip files, archive. these are folders. in these folders you can have one highly structured spreadsheet and one unstructured text file in a same folder. so it's semi structured.
-	-

 - Unstructured
 	- When we know nothing about data. e.g. photo or text.
 	- Audio, video.
 	- It's hard to find meaningful information from such files.
 	-

-* But this datasets classification is not binary classification
 * one of our main task is to extract meaningful information from unstructured data. for it we need to convert unstructured data into structured data.

 ## Lec 1.4 Types of Data

 fields in datasets belongs to several types. we can roughly bucket them in 3 categories.
-- categorical
+1. categorical
 	- Mostly text.
 	- few computations, you can list them, sort them.
 	- example